 CUT TO: Mr Gardner rifling through the cabinet in the study while nervously grappling with a glass and a bottle of Tequila.

-The false imaginings of Satan were absorbed into an unimaginable inconsequentiality that reeked of hedonism.
-At least the termite factories were still buzzing.
+Satan’s false imaginings were absorbed into an unimaginable inconsequentiality that reeked of hedonism.
+The termite factories were buzzing.
 The resus monkeys, the cobras, the lice on the antelopes, wild cats multiplied on the feeding planet.

 Genius savants sifted through the emperor’s old clothes and found in their sad pockets, high on rotting cameras, the emblems of disgrace.